xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/global_tab.md

 Any changes to the product class attributes via the  **Attributes** -> **Global** tab of a product details page start with locating the required product in the **Products** seciton of the Admin area.
 Then it's necessary to open the **Attributes** -> **Global** tab of this product details page and check whether the product has the required product class assigned to it.
 If the product does not have a product class assigned, or needs to be assigned a different product class, take a moment to [assign an appropriate product class to it](https://kb.x-cart.com/product_classes_and_attributes/attributes/attribute_scope/class_attributes/global_tab.html#assigning-product-class-attributes-to-products "Product Classes and Class-Attributes Management via Product Details Page").

 The page section intended for managing the product class attributes is titled based on the name of the product class according to the pattern "`<Product class name>` attributes" and gives a store admin the tools for adding new attributes to a product class, editing and deleting existing product class attributes.

+All changes to the product class attributes can be applied both globally (i.e. affecting all products with the same product class assigned) or on a per-product basis.

 ### Adding New Product Class Attributes